tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 # Acknowledgments

+This document includes many important contributions from Carrie Bartle, who wrote much of the prose, and presented it several times at the IETF TLS WG.

-This document was inspired by discussions on the TLS WG mailing list and a suggestion by Filippo Valsorda following the release of the {{Raccoon}} attack.
+The document was inspired by discussions on the TLS WG mailing list and a suggestion by Filippo Valsorda following the release of the {{Raccoon}} attack.
 Thanks to Christopher A. Wood for writing up the initial draft of this document.
 Thanks also to Thomas Fossati, Sean Turner, Joe Salowey, Yaron Sheffer, Christian Buchgraber, {{{John Preuß Mattsson}}} and {{{Manuel Pégourié-Gonnard}}} for